raffycabrera/Drew/README.md

 #MANUAL
 1.)
 After launching the application login an account, or if you are a new user, register a new account.
 When registering an account, select an appropriate role:
 Basic - basic account with basic functionality Responder - responder account has the ability to respond to events on the main menu, this will put their name on the responder list of the event
 Admin - Admin accounts can only be created when the user knows the admin password to create an account.
         Additional features th
-2.)Once logged in, user will land on the main menu where the map of the Philippines will be displayed.
-  On the map, if there are events recorded the
+2.)Once logged in, user will land on the main menu where the map of the Philippines will be displayed.On the map, if there are events recorded on the database there will be icons corresponding to the disaster on the map.
 3.)
 4.)